schwartzadev/aschwartz.me/src/markdown/latest-news.md

 ### August, 2020
-I am joining [Professor Robin Burke](https://www.colorado.edu/cmci/people/college-leadership/robin-burke) and [That Recommender Systems Lab](http://www.that-recsys-lab.net/) to assist with research on multistakeholder recommender systems and concepts of fairness within recommender systems.
+I am joining [Professor Robin Burke](https://www.colorado.edu/cmci/people/college-leadership/robin-burke) and [That Recommender Systems Lab](http://www.that-recsys-lab.net/) to assist with research on multi-stakeholder recommender systems and concepts of fairness within recommender systems.

 ### May, 2020